-In case of a Stub-In, A larger hole is drilled in the Header or Run Pipe and branch pipe whose end is contoured similar to the inside diameter (ID) of the Header is fitted inside the hole.
+In the case of a Stub-In, A larger hole is drilled in the Header or Run Pipe and a branch pipe whose end is contoured similar to the inside diameter (ID) of the Header is fitted inside the hole.
 Then both the stub-in branch pipe and the run pipe are welded together to form a connection similar to reducing tee.
-Stub-in is normally used when the Branch is more than one size smaller than the main pipe.
-For “stub in” connection the branch pipe extends to the inside of the main pipe.
+Stub-in is normally used when the branch is more than one size smaller than the main pipe.
+For the “stub in” connection the branch pipe extends to the inside of the main pipe.

 What is Stub-On?

 On the contrary, In the case of a Stub-On branch connection, the hole that is cut in the run pipe is the same as the inside diameter (ID) of the branch Pipe (Not the Header).
 The end of the branch pipe connection is contoured the same as the outside diameter (OD) of the header pipe and is then fitted outside the hole on the header pipe.
 It looks like the branch is seated “onto” the header pipe.
 Stub-on is generally used when the branch is equal to or one size smaller than the main pipe.
 For “stub on,” the stub extends only to the outside of the main pipe.

 Both Stub in and Stub on branch connections can be made with or without a reinforcing Pad as per requirement.
 This requirement is normally governed by pressure and stress criteria.
 The reinforcement pad is basically a ring that is cut from the run pipe or from a plate with the same material as the run pipe.
 At the center of the pad, a hole is made (the size the same as the branch pipe).
 When it is cut from a flat plate it is contoured to fit around the run pipe.
 The width of the reinforcement pad is normally one-half the diameter of the branch pipe.